kartikey-codes/CloudFlareAutoConnectorTool/README.md

 3. **Build Executables:**
    - Once PyInstaller is installed, navigate to the repository folder in the command prompt or terminal.
-   - Run the following commands to create the executable files:
+   - Run the following commands to create the executable files.
+The executables will be built in the `dist` folder:
      ```
      pyinstaller --onefile connect_cloudflare.py
      pyinstaller --onefile task_scheduler.py
      ```

-4. **Download NSIS (Nullsoft Scriptable Install System):**
+4. **Download and Install NSIS:**
    - Download and install NSIS from [https://nsis.sourceforge.io/Download](https://nsis.sourceforge.io/Download).

 5. **Add NSIS to System Variables (Optional):**